 NanoPac completes a state-wide outreach project with the Nebraska Commission for the Blind and Visually Impaired by placing over 300 video magnifiers in local libraries and senior centers.

 Maria Swatek gains Level 2 SSP Certification via the SHEP Program https://www.shep-ok.org/sspprogram

-Today, NanoPac is continuing to provide computer related services and products for individuals with disabilities.
+Today, NanoPac continues to provide computer-related services and products for individuals with disabilities.
 NanoPac has assembled an extensive assistive technology capability.
 In addition to developing assistive technology products, we have expanded our expertise and product line by researching and offering products from other manufacturers.
-We specialize in assistive technology products for people who are severely disabled with blindness, low vision, spinal cord injuries, head injuries, CP, MS, ALS, speech and cognitive disorders.
+We specialize in assistive technology products for people who are severely disabled with blindness, low vision, spinal cord injuries, head injuries, CP, MS, ALS, speech, and cognitive disorders.

-NanoPac primary market is OK, AR, MO, NM, KS, IA, NE and CO.
+NanoPac’s primary market is OK, AR, MO, NM, KS, IA, NE, and CO.